How to Repair Your Gut After AntibioticsUpdated: January 25, 2018 Natural Remedies

 Diet During and After Antibiotics

 - Include generous servings of lacto-fermented dairy and cultured vegetables during and after antibiotics whether oral or from an IV treatment.
 One tablespoon to half a cup of yogurt, kefir, kim-chi, sauerkraut, beet kvaas, etc. two to three times daily is advisable.

-- Include gelatin rich foods such as homemade meat stocks and bone broths daily along with abundant vegetables, animal fats, coconut oil and skate or cod liver oil.
+- Include gelatin rich foods such as homemade meat stocks and bone broths daily along with abundant vegetables, animal fats, coconut oil and skate or cod liver oil after antibiotics are complete.
 A gelatin supplement can also be used to add further gelatin to homemade soups and sauces.

 - Avoid all refined carbohydrates and fruit juices.